 I first visited Charles’ Austin home in 1995; and was struck the moment I arrived on the property with a wholly different world of light and color and joy and space.
 Especially interesting is the preservation of his art collection housed there, so inventive and passionate and full of his spirit.
 Even after a quarter of a century, this set of buildings is important internationally.
 They should be treasured and honored by Texans.

 The Moore/Andersson Compound should also be honored as a special place that keeps ideas in architecture alive.
 I believe that institutions and non-profits like the Charles Moore Foundation are what keep the flame burning for the future students of architecture.
 As we at Steven Holl Architects are engaged in a major work of Texas architecture for the Museum of Fine Arts in Houston, which is under construction; today, I pause to think about the great teachers like Charles Moore and compounds like this for the future of architecture education in Texas.”

-    Marilyn Zuber, who was Charles Moore's secretary at the Urban Innovations Group and devoted friend, passed away in Los Angeles in 2017.
-Her husband, Jack Zuber, also passed away within the year.
+Marilyn Zuber, who was Charles Moore's devoted secretary and friend, passed away in Los Angeles in 2017.
+Her husband, Jack Zuber, passed away within the year.

 Together, Marilyn and Jack bequeathed the Charles Moore Foundation $25,000.